Agricultural policy

 Agricultural policy describes a set of laws relating to domestic agriculture and imports of foreign agricultural products.
 Governments usually implement agricultural policies with the goal of achieving a specific outcome in the domestic agricultural product markets.
+Well designed agricultural policies use predetermined goals, objectives and pathways set by an individual or government for the purpose of achieving a specified outcome, for the benefit of the individual(s), society and the nations' economy at large.
+The goals could include issues such as biosecurity, food security, rural poverty reduction or increasing economic value through cash crop or improved food distribution or food processing.

-Agricultural policies use predetermined goals, objectives and pathways set by an individual or government for the purpose of achieving a specified outcome, for the benefit of the individual(s), society and the nations' economy at large.
-Agricultural policies take into consideration the primary, secondary and tertiary processes in agricultural production.
+Agricultural policies take into consideration the primary (production), secondary (such as food processing, and distribution) and tertiary processes (such as consumption and supply in agricultural products and supplies).
 Outcomes can involve, for example, a guaranteed supply level, price stability, product quality, product selection, land use or employment.
+Governments can use tools like rural development practices, agricultural extension, economic protections, agricultural subsidies or price controls to change the dynamics of agricultural production, or improve the consumer impacts of the production.

-Agriculture has large impacts on climate change, estimated to be contributing 20–25% of global annual emissions as of 2010.
-Moreover, agriculture is highly vulnerable to the negative impacts of climate change, such as decreases in water access, geophysical processes such as ocean level rise and changing weather, and socioeconomic processes that affect farmers, many of whom are in subsistence economic conditions.
+Agricultural policy has wide reaching primary and secondary effects.
+Agriculture has large impacts on climate change, with land use, land-use change, and forestry estimated to be contributing 13–21% of global annual emissions as of the 2010s.
+Moreover, agricultural policy needs to account for a lot of shocks to the system: for example, agriculture is highly vulnerable to the negative impacts of climate change, such as decreases in water access, geophysical processes such as ocean level rise and changing weather, and socioeconomic processes that affect farmers, many of whom are in subsistence economic conditions.
 In order for global climate change mitigation and adaptation to be effective a wide range of policies need to be implemented to reduce the risk of negative climate change impacts on agriculture and greenhouse gas emissions from the agriculture sector.